shihankanungo/shihankanungo.github.io/mop.md

   <img src="/images/mop2pa.png" width="500"/>
 </details>

 I enjoyed both the classes, and what I really appreciated were the little insights that the instructors gave us while walking us through the solutions.
+<br><br>
-I also presented my 17-page solution in MOP homework review.
+I presented my 17-page solution to 4a bounty in MOP homework review.
+Evan also shared it with Dmitry Fomin for him to include in the book he is planning to publish!
 <br><br>
 MOP loves to play sports!
 I went for a run with Liam, Tiger, and Aryan in the morning.
 I think that this is going to be the running group.
 All four of us are serious.
 I also played basketball for an hour, and then played Frisbee for an hour.
 I played for 3 hours today ... would make Baba proud!
 <br><br>